add1ktion/holbertonschool-low_level_programming/function_pointers/README.md

-# C - Structures, Typedef
+# C - Function pointers

 - **[0-print-name.c](./0-print-name.c)** - Write a function that prints a name.